etcd-io/etcd/etcdctl/README.md

 ### LOCK [options] \<lockname\> [command arg1 arg2 ...]

-LOCK acquires a distributed named mutex with a given name.
+LOCK acquires a distributed mutex with a given name.
 Once the lock is acquired, it will be held until etcdctl is terminated.

 #### Options